andrewmcveigh/cljs-time/README.md

 => (use 'cljs-time.coerce)
 ```

-For example, to convert a Joda `DateTime` to and from a Java `long`:
+For example, to convert a goog.date `DateTime` to and from a js `Number`:

 ``` clj
 => (to-long (date-time 1998 4 25))